linode/docs/docs/guides/websites/lms/how-to-install-moodle-on-ubuntu-2004/index.md

 ---
 slug: how-to-install-moodle-on-ubuntu-server-2004
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
 description: 'Moodle is a popular open-source learning management system that you can use to create a fully-featured website for education or training courses.
 This guide walks you through installing Moodle on Ubuntu server 20.04.'
 og_description: 'Moodle is a popular open-source learning management system that you can use to create a fully-featured website for education or training courses.
 This guide walks you through installing Moodle on Ubuntu server 20.04.'
 keywords: ['moodle','education','training','learning management system','lms','install on ubuntu 20.04']
-tags: ['ubuntu', 'mysql', 'php']
+tags: ['ubuntu']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-02-13
 modified_by:
   name: Nathaniel Stickman
-title: "How to Install Moodle on Ubuntu Server 20.04"
+title: "Installing Moodle on Ubuntu Server 20.04"
 h1_title: "How to Install Moodle on Ubuntu 20.04"
 enable_h1: true
 contributor: